 Economic Geography

 At meso and macro-levels, we investigate how firms and people in cities and regions form complex networks and how they evolve over time and space.
 These networks shape the evolution of economic systems and indicate which trajectories are more likely to emerge.
-On the long run, disruptive shocks in economic systems can cause regions to develop new growth paths, while on the short term they usually develop along path dependent trajectories.
-At this level of analysis, we address also how the build-up of new and the adaptation of existing institutions facilitate or hamper structural change and resillience to various degrees and in different forms.
+In the long run, disruptive shocks in economic systems can cause regions to develop new growth paths, while in the short term they usually develop along path dependent trajectories.
+At this level of analysis, we address also how the build-up of new and the adaptation of existing institutions facilitate or hamper structural change and resilience to various degrees and in different forms.
+Major changes in policy-thinking are also addressed, such as smart specialisation policy, industrial and innovation policy, and cohesion policy.

-Within this theme, empirical analysis is conducted using state-of-the art statistical analysis and data rigor.
+Empirical analysis is conducted using state-of-the art statistical analysis and data rigor.
 Both quantitative and qualitative research methods and techniques are regarded as legitimate tools to increase our understanding of urban and regional economic development and policy.

 POLISS